G-rant88/Burger-Eater-App/README.md

 <p>Adding a burger inserts a new burger into the db.</p>

+<p>Regurgitating sets the devoured to false and puts it on the left side.</p>

+<p>Going to bathroom deletes from the mysql table where devoured is true.</p>

 <p>the burgers are ordered by their id in the db.</p>

 <p>Have fun eating those burgs!</p>